7 Workable Ways To Have An Open Relationship When You're Married

 The rules couples put in place for their open relationships vary greatly but are all of equal importance.
 Once you're sure that you both want to go forward, sit down and make a list of boundaries that both of you are comfortable with.
 Write them down and talk out all of the details before going forward.

 While it’s important to be compromising in a relationship, this isn’t the place to bend over backward.
 Make your opinions known and don’t hold back.
+Compromise, to work in a relationship, requires both partners to do it, according to research from The Journal of Happiness Studies.

 Here are some common rules people in open relationships use.
 But don’t follow these — do what's right for you:

-• No sex with mutual friends.
+- No intimacy with mutual friends.

-• Sexual encounters must not interfere with the couple’s customary or planned time together.
+- Intimate encounters must not interfere with the couple’s customary or planned time together.

-• Sex is permissible only when one partner is out of town.
+- Being intimate is permissible only when one partner is out of town.

-• Sex is permitted at home, but not in the bedroom.
+- Physical intimacy is permitted at home, but not in the bedroom.

 3. Don’t be afraid to speak up

 If you make rules that don’t work and you feel unhappy, be sure to leave room for adjustment.
-No one said the rules had to be set in stone and it may take time to feel out what works best for your relationship.
+No one said the rules had to be set in stone and it may take time to find out what works best for your relationship.
 Be patient with each other and the fog will start to clear.

 4. Decide what you're comfortable hearing about

 If you feel the need to spill every detail of your escapades but your partner would rather you keep that to yourself (or vice-versa), you need to discuss those boundaries that make you both comfortable.
-Ask for the details you want but before you even ask make sure you really want to know.
+Ask for the details you want but before you even ask make sure you want to know.

 Maybe you want to know who and when, but is it really necessary to know every detail?
-If you can handle it and it feels important to you then, by all means, ask!
+If you can handle it and it feels important to you then, by all means, ask.

 5. Take it one step at a time

-Start out slow.
+Start slow.
 Consider first bringing someone else into your bedroom before you both go out on your own.
 Either way, be sure to have a frank discussion about each experience before proceeding full-steam ahead.

 If it felt right and you’re ready to move forward, you can now do so with more confidence.
 But if something went awry, identify the root of the problem and work it out before moving on.